 This is a great sell point the “big 3” Middle East airports use (Dubai, Abu Dhabi, Doha) but I can count on one hand the number of times we have scored this coveted prize coming off a flight – including a few times I have been with the kids solo.
 Hell hath no fury other parents won’t even give you a sideways glance if there’s only one left in the rack and you’re all eyeing it up (yet another benefit of being up the pointy end or as close as you can to the front of the aircraft).

-If this topic means so much to you, look into the easy collapse strollers that are overhead locker compatible, such as the Nano, Yoyo or Zuzu (cool names, huh?) – a little more on what these compacts are all about in our stroller post
+If this topic means so much to you, look into the easy collapse strollers that are overhead locker compatible, such as the Nano, Yoyo or Zoe (cool names, huh?).

 Even if you walk your stroller to the plane door not ‘checking it in’ you still won’t be able to collect until your final ticketed destination

 6. Cut your toddler’s nails

 Ok, this one is no joke.
 And something I have forgotten to do sooo many time.
 I don’t care if you only just did them last week.
 You don’t want to see a millimetre of white on those bad boys before boarding an aircraft.
 Seriously.
 I know I’m making a bit of a joke of things today but trust me on this one – fingers and toes.

 Our kids truly believe us now, the pilot WILL throw them off the plane if their nails aren’t cut.

 7. Potty training